rstropek/StarshipTraveler/readme.md

 * Clone the repository.

+* Start the [API project](StarshipTraveler.Api) because the Blazor frontend consumes this Web API.

 * Open the solution in the [*Start*](Start) folder.

 * Follow the steps mentioned in [*storyboard.md*](storyboard.md).
 You will find the files referenced there in the [*Assets*](Assets) folder.